MLS is Back Tournament: Format

 The tournament was announced by Major League Soccer on June 10, 2020.
 Teams could begin traveling to Florida on June 24, though they could arrive no later than seven days prior to their first match.
 The tournament was planned to feature 54 matches (later reduced to 51 following the withdrawal of FC Dallas) played on 26 days, all taking place behind closed doors without spectators at the ESPN Wide World of Sports Complex in Bay Lake, Florida.

 The 26 teams were originally split into six groups based on their conference, with one group containing six teams and five containing four teams.
-Each team will play three group stage matches, and the results will count toward the 2020 MLS regular season standings.
+Each team would play three group stage matches, and the results would be counted into the 2020 MLS regular season standings.
 However, following the withdrawal of FC Dallas and Nashville SC from the tournament, a revised structure for the group stage was announced on July 9, 2020.
 The tournament was split into six groups of four, with Chicago Fire FC moving from Group A to B.

-Following the group stage, sixteen teams advanced to the knockout stage: the top two teams from each of the six groups and the four best third-placed teams.
+Following the group stage, 16 teams advanced to the knockout stage: the top two teams from each of the six groups and the four best third-placed teams.
 The knockout stage culminated in the tournament final on August 11.
 If a knockout match was tied at the end of regulation, a penalty shoot-out was used to determine the winner (no extra time was played).

 During the tournament, teams were allowed to name a maximum of twelve substitutes, an increase from the MLS rule of seven.
 Additionally, teams were allowed to make up to five substitutions in a match, following a temporary amendment to the Laws of the Game by IFAB in order to lessen the impact of fixture congestion caused by the pandemic.
 However, each team was given only three opportunities to make substitutions, excluding those made at halftime.

 The MLS is Back Tournament champions qualified for the 2021 CONCACAF Champions League.
 As a one-time change, this berth replaced the one normally awarded to the regular season conference champion that did not win the Supporters' Shield.
 The berth was awarded regardless of whether the champion was from the United States or Canada.
 Were the winners from Canada, they would still have participated in the 2020 Canadian Championship.
 The tournament also featured a $1.1 million prize pool for players to earn additional bonuses.

 Following the tournament, the MLS regular season resumed with a revised schedule, which concluded with the playoffs and MLS Cup 2020.
 The MLS is Back tournament in itself became a contingency plan for the MLS in the event of a future pandemic or major disease outbreak.